ChristophSchranz/Tweaker-3/README.md

 ## Quickstart:

+Make sure the required packages are installed using `pip install -r requirements.txt`.

 `python Tweaker.py -i demo_object.stl -vb`

 If you want to install this module as a CLI package install it via `pip`: